pixie-io/pixie/DEVELOPMENT.md

 3) Make Minikube run and deploy a vanilla pixie

-If you added your user to the libvirt group, this will now work:
+If you added your user to the libvirt group (`sudo usermod -aG libvirt $USER`), this will now work (if you did this interactively: you need to refresh your group membership, e.g. by logout/login)
 ```sh
 make dev-env-start
 ```